-I sat down with Mike Colombo, Head of Global Demand Generation at Bricsys, to chat about building a meaningful marketing team culture.
+We enjoyed speaking with Mike Colombo, Head of Global Demand Generation at Bricsys, about building a meaningful marketing team culture.
 Here’s what he had to say about leading teams and the importance of storytelling for marketers.

 [This interview has been edited and condensed.]